 We’re back, after an unscheduled holiday hiatus.
 Did you have a good 4th of July?
 I remember last year: the 4th was on a Tuesday.
 Therefore, actual Independence Day represented, for many, the fitting finale of a long, exhausting, happy weekend.
 This year, it was on Wednesday.
 Try as one might (and I tried hard), it wasn’t easy to sretch the thing into a five-day marathon.
 I’m looking forward to next year, when it’s on Thursday!

-10 thoughts on “Arlo’s Last Stand”
+10 responses to “Arlo’s Last Stand”

 I am just glad that we have not altered Independence Day to a Monday holiday.
 Fortunately business and manufacturing tend to stretch those days around the 4th and make a week out of it.
 The same holds true for Christmas and New Years where a lot of places shutdown.
 My parents both worked jobs where they often had to work on the holiday, so they usually got paid a little extra.
 With 7 kids, that worked out OK.